shubhamsinghshubham777/shubhamsinghshubham777/README.md

-<h1 align="center">Hi 👋, I'm Shubham Singh</h1>
+<h1 align="center">Hi 👋, I'm Shubham</h1>
-<h3>Originally from Delhi, India, I'm an Android enthusiast with 3+ years of experience under my belt.
+<p>Originally from Delhi, India, I'm an Android enthusiast with 3+ years of experience under my belt.
 Building beautiful mobile UIs and UX with Flutter and Kotlin Multiplatform is my jam.
 I also love tinkering with web development using Typescript and frameworks like Next.js/React.
 And hey, I'm even dipping my toes in backend API development with Ktor!
-Always up for new challenges and exciting opportunities, so hit me up!</h3>
+Always up for new challenges and exciting opportunities, so hit me up!</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=shubhamsinghshubham777&label=Profile%20views&color=0e75b6&style=flat" alt="shubhamsinghshubham777" /> </p>